Transverse Singularities of Minimal Two-Valued Graphs in Arbitrary Codimension: Proofs of Estimates

 For any $\bC \in \cC$, we define $T^{\bC}_{\rho,r}(\zeta):= T^{A(\bC)}_{\rho,r}(\zeta)$.
 Notice that $T^{\bC}_{\rho,r}(\zeta)$ is always a toric region that `goes around' the axis of $\bC$.
 In particular, $T^{\bC}_{\rho,r}(\zeta) \cap A(\bC) = \emptyset$.
-More generally, for any set $S \subset \RR^{n+k} \setminus A(\bC)$, we define $T^{\bC}(S)$ to be the region of revolution formed by rotating $S$ about $A(\bC)$, \emph{i.e.} $T^{\bC}(S)$ is the set of points $(x,y)$ (in coordinates in which $\bC$ is properly aligned) such that there is some $\omega \in A(\bC)^{\perp} \cap \{r_{\bC} = 1\}$ such that $(|x|\omega,y) \in S$.
+More generally, for any set $S \subset \RR^{n+k}$, we define $T^{\bC}(S)$ to be the region of revolution formed by rotating $S$ about $A(\bC)$, \emph{i.e.} $T^{\bC}(S)$ is the set of points $(x,y)$ (in coordinates in which $\bC$ is properly aligned) such that there is some $\omega \in A(\bC)^{\perp} \cap \{r_{\bC} = 1\}$ such that $(|x|\omega,y) \in S$.

-Of crucial importance will be a good understanding of the behaviour that can occur when the varifold exhibits small $L^2$ excess in a toric region about the axis of $\bC$.
+Of crucial importance will be a good understanding of the behaviour that can occur when the varifold exhibits small $L^2$ excess in a region of the form $T^{\bC}(S)$ for some set $S$, where usually $S \cap A(\bC) = \emptyset$.
 The situation when $q_{\bC} > 0$ is significantly more complicated than when $q_{\bC} = 0$.
 Let us begin with the easier case.
-Assume that we have fixed $\bC^{(0)} \in \cC$ and $L > 0$.
+Henceforth in this section we assume that we have fixed $\bC^{(0)} \in \cC$ and $L > 0$.